Top 12 Workwear Brands To Look Out For In Australia

 Originating in 1930, essentially, the hoodie was designed and manufactured as comfortable clothing able to be worn while on the job to keep workers warm in the cold winter months in New York.
 Following this, it was picked up by athletes firstly in the military and later by popular sports teams and universities as a symbol of unity (while also keeping them warm during the game!).

 By the 70s, the hoodie had made its way into wardrobes of popular hip-hop culture followers, graffiti artists, skateboarders and even on to the iconic sports drama film ‘Rocky’ starring Sylvester Stallone.
-The 80s saw the hoodie evolve into a mainstream article of clothing, fast becoming more of a fashion statement than a necessity, for both women and men.
+The 80s saw the hoodie evolve into a mainstream article of clothing, fast becoming more of a fashion statement than a necessity, for everyone.

 In the 1990s the term ‘hoodie’ became the favoured label of choice over its longer version, the ‘hooded sweatshirt’.
 This was a development spurred on by its naturally formed association with rebellion, gangs and criminality, its somewhat negative connotations at the time.
 But, however it originated, the name stuck, and hoodie is what we call them today!